ElleSkye117/Markit-Coding-Standard-iOS/iOS/Objective-C/iOS-objective-c-coding-standards.md

-# The official iOS Objective-C coding standards.

-This document outlines the Objective-C coding standards for Markit when used for iOS development.

 ## Introduction

-The reason we made this coding standard is to keep the code in our apps easier to debug, modify and read.
+The reason for creating this coding standard is that we want to keep the code in our apps more consistent, easier to debug, and easier to maintain.
+This also provides a reference when peer reviewing another developers work.

+Some coding standards are required and marked as **"Do This:, Not This:"** and can be used when peer reviewing another developers code.
+Other coding standards are highly reconmended and marked as **"Preferred: , Not Preferred:"**; they are not to be used when peer reviewing another developers code.

+## Credits

+We would like to thank the creators of the [Ray Wenderlich](https://github.com/raywenderlich/objective-c-style-guide) and the [New York Times](https://github.com/NYTimes/objective-c-style-guide) Objective-C Style Guides.
+These style guides provided a solid starting point for this coding standard to be created and based upon.

 ## Background